cmbankester/slack-export-exploder/README.md

 * Occasionally, when using the `download-attachments` option, a download might fail and trigger an `ETIMEDOUT` exception.
 To get around that (because I'm lazy and didn't want to implement retry logic), I added the ability to specify channels and DMs to exclude, so you can just exclude the ones that were already processed and start from the last one that was processed.

+* Even when not specifying the `download-attachments` option, the links in the resulting HTML are replaced with links to where the files would be downloaded.
+This was actually intentional, but should probably be made optional

 * The HTML generator was very hackily thrown together, and there is not currently a way to alter the resulting HTML/CSS via any command line options

-* Event when not specifying the `download-attachments` option, the links in the resulting HTML are replaced with links to where the files would be downloaded.
-This was actually intentional, but should be made optional (if I cared enough)

 ## Usage / Examples